ted-tanner/entries-backend/Readme.md

 * Create mock in Dao to test DB stuff in budgetapp-utils
 * Replace lazy_static with OnceCell
 * Save all refresh tokens belonging to a user (save them when they get issued) in the database so they can all be blacklisted at once.
-* In `utils::db::remove_budget(...)`, make deleting the budget non-blocking.
-Users have already been removed from the budget, so the handler can return without finishing deleting the budget
+* In `budgetapp_server::handlers::budget::remove_budget(...)`, make deleting the budget non-blocking.
+Users have already been removed from the budget, so the handler can return without finishing deleting the budget.
+See the comment in the code for an idea of how to do this performantly
 * OTP attempts, password attempts, and blacklisted tokens can be moved to Redis
 * Comments (budget comments, entry comments, etc.)
 * Publicly export models (so imports look like this `use crate::models::BuddyRequest;` rather than `use crate::models::buddy_request::BuddyRequest;`